-Presenters: Jalyn Warren, Associate Professor of Electronic Resources/Web (Library), and Carol Seufert, Office of Online Learning
+Presenters: Jalyn Warren, Associate Professor in the Library (Electronic Resources/Web Librarian), and Carol Seufert, Coordinator, Online Learning (FLOAT)

 Open Educational Resources (OER) have been found to save students money, improve retention, and encourage completion.
 OER can be modified and customized to make learning materials more accessible to students.
 Join us and discover more about OER and how they can be used to benefit our students.
 During this workshop, you will be able to explore OER which may be applicable to your subject area.